 It had been the doctor who had suggested a short period of convalescence by the sea.
 It would be just the ticket, he had said.
 The sea air would do her the world of good, her husband had echoed.
 Neither man understood the first thing about the weight but she did not have a mind to disagree with them.

 The Blenheim ‘Family’ Hotel was reasonable, she supposed.
 It was located on Marlborough Place, just back from the Old Steine.
-The linen was white: the breakfast ample.
+The linen was white; the breakfast ample.
 Her room was not the worst of the hotel’s sixty-five – she had glimpsed at least three that were much worse in the nine days since she had arrived.

 Let us talk now of the weight.
 The weight began in June 1927 at the precise moment he buttoned his overcoat and left the room.
 Not her husband you understand, but him – MAN.
 That strange apparition she had happened upon outside Finch’s at the Colville Terrace and Elgin Crescent junction on Portobello that Saturday afternoon.

 She knew he was not to be trusted as soon as she saw him.
-He seemed to be in shadow at all points even though the sun was high in the sky and there was not a cloud to be seen.
+He seemed to be in shadow at all times, even when the sun was high in the sky and there was not a cloud to be seen.
 He was a conjurer’s trick, a mirage, an illusion.
 She knew beyond all doubt that it was the worst possible idea to be following this stranger down side streets and cut-throughs on the basis of a single look.
-She knew that she should never had followed him to the lodging room even as she flicked her tongue up behind his two front teeth and felt his hand tighten further upon her left breast.
+She knew that she should never have followed him to the lodging room even as she flicked her tongue up behind his two front teeth and felt his hand tighten further upon her left breast.

 Ruby gave herself to him that afternoon.
 More accurately she lost herself to him.
 Her upbringing, her responsibilities, her commitment to her husband, her morals, her dignity, her religion, her God as well as any chance of ever being truly happy.
 She lost it with each spasm of each muscle, with every wave of pleasure that shook her.